substantic/rain/docs/guide/user.rst

 ----------------------

-The whole functionality is built around built-in task :func:`rain.client.tasks.execute`.
-When a program is executed through :func:`rain.client.tasks.execute`, then a new temporary directory is created.
+The whole functionality is built around built-in task :class:`rain.client.tasks.Execute`.
+When a program is executed through :class:`rain.client.tasks.Execute`, then a new temporary directory is created.
 This directory will be removed at the end of program execution.
 The current working directory of the program is set to this directory.